Have you ever wondered about the solution to any of these ongoing debates and dilemmas in the Christian Church?

 Humans perceive a material thing (an apple) as if it exists in some positive sense.
 Either it exists materially or it lacks existence.
 A being like God, who would perceive reality as primarily spirit, would presumably argue that physical matter exists in some finite, negative, or lacking sense because the truest way of existing is in spirit, as God exists.
 (This is why our spirit is rejuvenated first in Christ, not our physical body – it’s the immaterial substance that matters most from God’s perspective.)

 Properly Basic Example – Fallen in Nature: Humans are fallen, sinful creatures and therefore perceive free moral agency as the ability to make indeterministic free choices to do this or that, good or evil.
+God on the other hand, being fully righteous would perceive free will as the ability to do only what is righteous.

 Properly Basic Example – Temporal in Nature: Humans are temporal in nature and therefore perceive temporal becoming as properly basic.

-Indicator 3) Tension exists in the argument: “Tension” in a philosophical argument may also be an indicator of conflated perceptual frame.
+Indicator 3) Tension exists in the argument: “Tension” in a philosophical argument may also be an indicator of conflated perceptual frames.
 To fallen mankind, tension appears to occur between two seemingly necessary true beliefs (free will and God sovereignty).
 While mankind may perceive tensions, surely an omniscient God would not perceive tension between two true states of affairs.
 He would just understand both to be true.

 Consider the analogy below as an example of conflating perceptual frames and how tension is created.
 This parallels the conflation in the free will/sovereignty dilemma.